Request Early Access Getting Started Guide

 Just describe the behavior you want and Claude will set up the checkpoints automatically.

-You really should tune your agents and checkpoints after your agent has run a few times.
-It is amazing how sometimes a small change can dramatically reduce the number of AI tokens your agent needs (which is important as the platform only gives you a fixed amount of tokens per day, depending on your plan – for early access it is 100K/day).
+Tune your agents after they’ve run a few times.
+A small tweak can dramatically reduce the number of AI tokens your agent needs – which matters because the platform gives you a fixed daily budget.

 MCProspero uses Claude Haiku 4.5 by default – it’s fast, affordable, and great for most agent tasks.
 But you can upgrade to more powerful models when you need deeper reasoning.